ST1LLY/ntlm-scrutinizer/README.md

 Based on [impacket](https://github.com/SecureAuthCorp/impacket) and [hashcat](https://github.com/hashcat/hashcat), the tool provides the following functions:

-- Dump NTLM-hashes from AD and run an instance for bruting.
+- Dump NTLM-hashes from AD
+- Run bruting of dumped NTLM-hashes.
-- Re-run a broken instance from the restore file by session name.
+- Re-run a broken instance of bruting from the restore file by session name.
+- Get information about a running dump instance by session name.
-- Get information about a running instance by session name.
+- Get information about a running brute instance by session name.
-- Get information about all running instances.
+- Get information about all running brute instances.
-- Get bruted credentials by session name.
+- Get bruted credentials by brute session name.
-- Run benchmark for bruting.
+- Run benchmark of bruting.

 Check out detailed information about arguments and methods in Swagger.